Analysis | Trump has decided to close out the election by targeting *two* people more popular than himself

 Among independents, he’s at plus-33.
 Women give Fauci a plus-37 net favorability.
 Whites with college degrees have him at plus-54.

 Those last two groups overlap and represent a key weak spot for Trump.
 White women with college degrees have shifted hard against the GOP in the past five years, helping to drive the party’s massive losses in the 2018 midterms.
-Trump’s handling of the pandemic hasn’t helped his standing with them and his winking comments about firing Fauci could only make things work.
+Trump’s handling of the pandemic hasn’t helped his standing with them, and his winking comments about firing Fauci could only make things worse.

 So why not tell the crowd to relax and that he has confidence in Fauci’s expertise?
 Because Trump would rather egg on the applause of the audience than tamp it down.
 To some extent, this is tactical: He needs massive turnout from his base to win the election, a need he has prioritized over working to win back college-educated women.
 But it’s also psychological.
-Trump likes cheering and applause and, given the choice between earning more applause and earning less, he’ll almost always pick the former.
+Trump likes cheering and applause, and given the choice between earning more applause and earning less, he’ll almost always pick the former.

 Trump’s handling of the pandemic is a central reason his campaign is in such dire straits, so he and his team tried, for a while, to argue that he was handling things effectively.
 After he contracted the virus, though, his message shifted to simply arguing that it would all be over soon.